All Episodes

 No, I did not.

-And we can get of course the C-span view or the C-span repeat.
+And we can get, of course, the C-SPAN view or the C-SPAN repeat.

-That's the beauty of C-span.
+That's the beauty of C-SPAN, which I taped.

 The most extraordinary thing happened.

-This president has held I don't know how many press conferences.
+This president has held, I don't know how many press conferences.

 He has held press conferences with heads of state from all around the world.